Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Name - The name should be big and centred (maybe even bolded).

-* Year and program - Don't bother as it's redundant information.
+* Year and program - Possibly redundant information.
 If you're applying through Waterlooworksn't, then the application package will have your year and program.
 If not, then your Education section will be first (as stated below).
+Kris Sousa thinks it's worthwhile.
+Up to you.

 * Contact and information - Icons can be used as separators and they look nicer than e.g. "Email:".
 Make sure to hyperlink, but for the displayed text you can drop the protocol ("https://") and "www" e.g. [linkedin.com/](https://www.linkedin.com/).